HSF/hsf.github.io/organization/_posts/2016/2016-05-04-Workshop-summary.md

 -   Not a new SW

--   Not only about SW development but SW eco-system, carreer recognition, training…
+-   Not only about SW development but SW eco-system, career recognition, training…

 -   ROOT as one core component: performance, ROOT I/O